-Many home educators think they need to use a curriculum that has some sort of homeschooling accreditation for their children to have any chance of attending college.
-Thankfully, this is not the case and homeschoolers can easily enter college with nothing to their name except a decent SAT or ACT score and a parent-written transcript.
+Many home educators think they need to use a curriculum that has some homeschooling accreditation for their children to have any chance of attending college.
+Thankfully, this is not the case, and homeschoolers can quickly enter college with nothing to their name except a decent SAT or ACT score and a parent-written transcript.
 However, this doesn’t mean there aren’t certain advantages of homeschooling accreditation.
 Furthermore, this doesn’t mean there aren’t certain disadvantages of accreditation that stem from being restricted to a rigid curriculum.

 In this article, we’ll cover: